DKNorad/zendesk_app-file_manager/README.md

-# Blue - File Viewer
+# Blue - File Manager

-The only attachment manager you'll need for your ZenDesk Support portal.
+The only ticket attachments manager you'll need for your ZenDesk Support portal.
 All files in one place.

 ## Completed features